 High quality volcanic ash forecasts are crucial to minimize the economic impact of volcanic hazards on air traffic.
 Decisionmaking is usually based on numerical dispersion modeling with only one model realization.
-Given the inherent uncertainty of such approach, a multi-model multi-source term ensemble has been designed and evaluated for the Eyjafjallajökull eruption

-- 5 in May 2010.
-Its use for flight planning is discussed.
+Given the inherent uncertainty of such approach, a multi-model multi-source term ensemble has been designed and evaluated for the Eyjafjallajökull eruption in May 2010.
+Its use for air traffic management is discussed.
 Two multi-model ensembles were built: the first is based on the output of four dispersion models and their own implementation of ash ejection.
 All a priori model source terms were constrained by observational evidence of the volcanic ash cloud top as a function of time.
-The second ensemble is based on the same four dispersion models, which were run with three additional source terms: (i) a source term obtained from a model background constrained with satellite data (a posteriori source term), (ii) its lower bound estimate, and (iii) its upper bound estimate.
-The a - 10 priori ensemble gives valuable information about the probability of ash dispersion during the early phase of the eruption, when observational evidence is limited.
+The second ensemble is based on the same four dispersion models, which were run with three additional source terms: (i) a source term obtained with background modeling constrained with satellite data (a posteriori source term), (ii) its lower bound estimate, and (iii) its upper bound estimate.
+The a priori ensemble gives valuable information about the probability of ash dispersion during the early phase of the eruption, when observational evidence is limited.
 However, its evaluation with observational data reveals lower quality compared to the second ensemble.
 While the second ensemble ash column load and ash horizontal location compare well to satellite observations, 3D ash concentrations are negatively biased.
-This might be caused by the vertical distribution of ash, which is too much diluted in all model runs, probably due to defaults in the a posteriori source term and vertical transport and/or diffusion processes in all - 15 models.
-Relevant products for the air traffic management are horizontal maps of ash concentration quantiles (median, 75 %, 99 %) at a fine-resolved flight level grid as well as cross-sections.
-These maps enable cost-optimized consideration of volcanic hazards and could result in much less flight cancellations, reroutings, and traffic flow congestions.
-In addition, they could be used for route optimization in the areas where ash does not pose a direct and urgent threat to aviation including the aspect of airplane maintenance.
+This might be caused by the vertical distribution of ash, which is too much diluted in all model runs, probably due to defaults in the a posteriori source term and vertical transport and/or diffusion processes in all models.
+Relevant products for the air traffic management are horizontal maps of ash concentration quantiles (median, 75 %, 99 %) at a fine-resolved flight level grid.
+These maps can be used for route optimization in the areas where ash does not pose a direct and urgent threat to aviation.
+Cost-optimized consideration of such hazards will result in much less impact on flight cancellations, reroutings, and traffic flow congestions.